5ajaki/SPP2-Applications/20463-SPP2 blockful Application.md

 * [test implementation for referral fee on the ETHRegistrarController](https://medium.com/blockful/ethregistercontrollerv2-29d04eec48a5)
 * [mitigation of a governance attack](https://mirror.xyz/research.blockful.eth) and creation of the ENS Security Council contract and [proposal](https://www.tally.xyz/gov/ens/proposal/42329103797433777309488042029679811802172320979541414683300183273376839219133)
 * [ENSIP-20](https://docs.ens.domains/ensip/20), a major improvement on User Experience (UX), Developer Experience (DX) for managing domains
+* [spp.vote](https://spp.vote/), a UI that implemented the custom voting UX and a detailed dashboard to understand the result of the SPP vote in real time.

 2.3. **ENS Token Endorsement Requirement**